Diagnosis and Treatment of Skin Lesions

 Dr. Rodwell’s Approach to Diagnosis and Removal of Skin Lesions

-Once Dr. Rodwell has diagnosed the skin lesion, which may require a biopsy, he will determine if he can remove it himself or if you need to be referred to a dermatologist for a specialized technique for removal.
-If he is to perform the removal himself, he will then devise a surgical plan that is appropriate for the type of lesion you have.
+Once Dr. Rodwell has diagnosed the skin lesion, which may require a biopsy, he will determine a plan for removing it and help you understand the best surgical plan that is appropriate for the type of lesion you have.

 He will let you know what to expect and whether you need to take off any time from work.
 Usually, biopsy and removal of these types of skin lesions can easily be performed in the office, and no significant downtime is required after skin lesion removal.